-Partial incremental refresh can be directly implemented using the adaptive element in Figure 8 by driving $\overline{\text{POL}}$ with a binary function of the weight value [15].
-As in [15], the binary quantization function can be multiplexed over an array of storage cells, and can be implemented by retaining the LSB from A/D/A conversion [41] of the value to be stored.
-Experimental observation of quantization and refresh in a fabricated 128-element array of memory cells has confirmed stable retention of analog storage at 8-bit effective resolution over a time interval exceeding 109 refresh cycles (several days) [15].
+Analog Storage Because of the volatile nature of the adaptive element used, an active refresh mechanism may be required if long-term local storage of the weight values after learning is desired [37].
+A robust and efficient mechanism is "partial incremental refresh" [38], which can be directly implemented using the adaptive element in Figure 7 by driving POL with a binary function of the weight value [39].
+As in [39], the binary quantization function can be multiplexed over an array of storage cells, and can be implemented by retaining the LSB from A/D/A conversion [40] of the value to be stored.

-A non-volatile equivalent of the charge-pump adaptive element in Figure 5, which does not require dynamic refresh, is described in [9].
-Correspondingly, a non-volatile learning cell performing stochastic error descent can be obtained by substitution of the core adaptive element in Figure 8 below, and more intricate volatile and non-volatile circuits implementing stochastic reinforcement learning can be derived from extensions on Figure 8 and [9].
-The non-volatile solution is especially attractive if long-term storage is a more pressing concern than speed of adaptation and flexibility of programming.
+A non-volatile equivalent of the adaptive element in Figure 6 is described in [34].
+A non-volatile learning cell performing stochastic error descent can be obtained by substituting [34] as the core adaptive element in Figure 7.
+Likewise, more intricate volatile and nonvolatile circuits implementing stochastic reinforcement learning can be derived from extensions on Figure 7 and [34].